ToxicDonkeyButts/fifth-equilux/Gameplay/Combat.md

 ### Damage and Healing

-Injury and the risk of death are constant companions of those who explore fantasy gaming worlds.
+Injury and the risk of death are constant companions of those who goes exploring.
 The thrust of a sword, a well-placed arrow, or a blast of flame from a *fireball* spell all have the potential to damage, or even kill, the hardiest of creatures.

 #### Hit Points